 Breastfeeding while taking fluconazole:

-While it hasn’t been well studied during breastfeeding, fluconazole is commonly prescribed during this time.
-Fluconazole can enter breast milk, but the dose to the breastfed infant is estimated to be less than the dose that would be given directly to the infant to treat an infection.
-The treatment of a vaginal infection often requires only a single dose of fluconazole and is unlikely to pose a risk to the breastfed infant.
-If you suspect your baby has any symptoms from the exposure such as stomach upset or diarrhea, contact your child’s healthcare provider.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+While it has not been well-studied during breastfeeding, fluconazole is commonly prescribed during this time.
+Fluconazole can enter breast milk and the amount in breastmilk is estimated to be less than the dose that would be given directly to the infant to treat an infection.
+The treatment of a vaginal infection often requires only a single dose of fluconazole and is unlikely to increase risks to the breastfed infant.
+If you suspect your baby has any symptoms (such as stomach upset or diarrhea), contact your child’s healthcare provider.

-If you have a yeast infection of your breast, your infant might also have oral thrush (a yeast infection in the mouth).
-In your child does have an infection, they will also need medical treatment, because the amount of fluconazole transferred through breast milk is not enough to treat the nursing child.
+If you have a yeast infection of the breast, your infant might also have oral thrush (a yeast infection in the mouth).
+If your child does have an infection, they will also need medical treatment, because the amount of fluconazole in breast milk is not enough to treat the nursing child.
+If you suspect your baby has oral thrush, contact your child’s healthcare provider.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes fluconazole, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes fluconazole, could it affect fertility or increase the chance of birth defects?

 Please click here for references.